Lindefor/Lindefor/README.md

 ![Me](assets/Me.png)

-I'm a 5th year Computer Science student at **KTH Royal Institute of Technology**, focusing on **DevOps** and **Machine Learning/Deep Learning**, with an additional passion for **Cyber Security**.
+I'm a **KTH Royal Institute of Technology** graduate who is all about ML/Data, with an additional passion for **DevOps/DevEx**.

-- 🚀 Currently serving as the CIO at a startup where we're creating the future for **Digital Audio Workstations (DAWs)**.
-Stay **tuned** for our beta testing phase next year!
+- 🎩 Currently working as a ML/data consultant at Netlight!
-- 🎓 Also working as a Teaching Assistant in a database course at KTH.
+- 🚀 Also serving as the CIO and ML Lead at [Tuva](https://tuva.app/)!

 ## Current Personal Project